hyperledger/caliper/docs/vNext/Fabric_Configuration.md

    *  <details><summary markdown="span">__[item].collections-config__
       </summary>
       _Optional.
 Non-empty, non-sparse array of objects._ <br>
-      List of private collection definitions for the chaincode or a path to the JSON file containing the definitions.
+      List of private collection definitions for the contract or a path to the JSON file containing the definitions.
 For details about the content of such definitions, refer to the [SDK page](https://fabric-sdk-node.github.io/release-1.4/tutorial-private-data.html).

       ```yaml
       channels:
         mychannel:
-          chaincodes:
+          contracts:
           - collections-config:
             - name: twoOrgCollection
               policy: